 To clean your computer you should download an updated anti-malware program on a safe PC and then install it on the affected computer in offline mode.
 After that you should boot into safe mode and scan your computer to remove all DNS Keeper Version 1.4 associated objects.

 - Guide 1: How to Remove DNS Keeper Version 1.4 from Windows.

-- Guide 2: Get rid of DNS Keeper Version 1.4 from Mac OS X.
+- Guide 2: Get rid of DNS Keeper Version 1.4 on Mac OS X.

-- Guide 3: Remove DNS Keeper Version 1.4 from Google Chrome.
+- Guide 3: Remove DNS Keeper Version 1.4 in Google Chrome.